CaselIT/falcon-auth2/README.md

     auth = {"auth_disabled": True}

     def on_get(self, req, resp):
-        resp.body = "No auth in this resource"
+        resp.text = "No auth in this resource"

     def on_post(self, req, resp):
-        resp.body = "No auth in this resource"
+        resp.text = "No auth in this resource"

 app.add_route("/no-auth", NoAuthResource())